f-i/Paleomagnetic_Data_from_Chinese_Literature/README.md

     * 'Data included in...' = the result is included in a combined pole
     * 'See...' = there is some reason to refer to another result in the database

+#### ALTRESULT
+This table contains palaeomagnetic results (alternative pole position) calculated in a different way from the main PMAGRESULT table.
+Its COLUMNS are

+* RESULTNO (link with PMAGRESULT table)

+* Pole position and statistics when derived from a mean VGP (if this calculation is the only one given by the author then APLAT = PLAT, APLONG = PLONG and DP = DM = EP95 from the PMAGRESULT table):
+  * APLAT (Pole Latitude calculated from the mean VGP)
+  * APLONG (Pole Longitude calculated from the mean VGP)
+  * KP (Fisher precision parameter for mean VGP)
+  * EP95 (A95?
+Radius of circle of 95% confidence about Pole position; see Tauxe et al. 2005 Chp 7; Domeier et al. 2012)

 #### REFERENCE
 This table contains information on the literature where the palaeomagnetic data was published.
 Its COLUMNS include